 The radon test has a 24 hour delay to give the system sometime to draw the radon gas out of your home.
 After 24 hours, the radon monitor will sample the air in your home every hour, for 48 hours.

-Lifetime Radon Solutions provides a lifetime warranty on workmanship as long as the radon system is moved, altered or tampered with in any way.
+Lifetime Radon Solutions provides a lifetime warranty on workmanship as long as the radon system is not moved, altered or tampered with in any way.

 The radon fan has a five year warranty and Lifetime Radon Solutions guarantees to keep your homes radon levels under 4 pCi/L for 10 years.